articles7 min read

 There is no amendment reconciliation.
 A commercial lease executed in 2019 may have three amendments that change the expiration date, modify the operating expense structure, and add a termination option.
 A production abstraction system processes all documents as a set and produces a single coherent abstract that reflects the current state of the lease.
 ChatGPT, used in a typical workflow, processes one document at a time without a mechanism to reconcile amendments against originals systematically.

 Hallucination risk on financial data.
-Like all LLMs, ChatGPT can generate plausible-sounding but incorrect information, particularly when a document is ambiguous or a question is poorly scoped.
+Like all AI models, ChatGPT can generate plausible-sounding but incorrect information, particularly when a document is ambiguous or a question is poorly scoped.
 For financial data — rent amounts, escalation percentages, option strike prices — a confident wrong answer is worse than no answer, because it may propagate unchecked into a financial model.

 What Production Lease Abstraction Actually Requires